NREL/resstock/measures/ResStockArguments/README.md

 **Geothermal Loop: Boreholes Diameter**

 Diameter of bores.
 Only applies to ground-to-air heat pump type.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops'>HPXML Geothermal Loops</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-geothermal-loops'>HPXML Geothermal Loops</a>) is used.

 - **Name:** ``geothermal_loop_boreholes_diameter``
 - **Type:** ``String``